sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - upload
      - upload
-     - Component is added to upload choose file to databricks in specified destination path otherwise by default it will store inside FileStore folder.
+     - Component is added to upload chosen file to databricks in specified destination path otherwise by default it will be stored inside FileStore folder.
    * - Map Fields
      - Button
      - mapFields